KhaosCoders/confluence-remote-img-issues/README.md

-# confluence-remote-img-issues
+# Remote Image
-Public Issue Tracker of Remote Image for Atlassian Confluence
+This repository is for issue tracking purposes only.
+Please submit your tickets on the [Issues](https://github.com/KhaosCoders/confluence-remote-img-issues/issues) tab.